Where to meet: wine tasting stands

 - Parking: "Weinbergstraße" parking lot in Rauenthal

-- The Rauenthal wine tasting stand (opens in a new tab) offers snacks to accompany the wine (each winemaker handles this differently), but you can also bring your own picnic.
+- The Rauenthal wine tasting stand (opens in a new tab) offers small bites to go with the wine (each winemaker handles this differently), but you’re also welcome to bring your own picnic

-- Hiking options: the Rauenthaler Spange (opens in a new tab) (easy, 3 hours, 8 kilometers), the Gutenbergweg Eltville (opens in a new tab) (easy, 6.20 hours, 24 kilometers, can be walked in stages) and the Riesling Schleife Rauenthaler Baiken (opens in a new tab) (medium, 1.40 hours, 6 kilometers)
+- Hiking options: the Rauenthaler Spange (opens in a new tab) (easy, 3 hours, 8 kilometers), the Gutenbergweg Eltville (opens in a new tab) (easy, 6.20 hours, 24 kilometers, can be done in stages), and the Riesling Schleife Rauenthaler Baiken (opens in a new tab) (moderate, 1.40 hours, 6 kilometers)

-- Restaurants in the area: Bistro and Winery Eremita (opens in a new tab) – gorgeous garden with wine stand and deck chairs, upscale restaurant; Gutsschänke Langehof (opens in a new tab) – cozy, delicious, beautiful terrace
+- Restaurants in the area: Bistro and Winery Eremita (opens in a new tab) – gorgeous garden with a wine stand and lounge chairs, upscale restaurant; Gutsschänke Langehof (opens in a new tab) – cozy, delicious, beautiful terrace

-- Opening hours: From March 22 to November 3, Wednesday, Thursday, and Friday from 4 p.m., Saturday from 3 p.m., Sunday from 1 p.m.
+- Hours: From March 22 to November 3, Wednesday, Thursday, and Friday from 4 p.m., Saturday from 3 p.m., Sunday from 1 p.m.
+Please double-check here (opens in a new tab)!

 Little black house in Eltville